SpivEgin/devenv/source/django-jet/docs/autocomplete.rst

 ============

-By default The Legion Market JET renders all possible choices for select inputs.
+By default TLM JET renders all possible choices for select inputs.
 This behavior may be unwanted if number of available options is rather big.
-In this case The Legion Market JET allows you to load these options dynamically through AJAX.
+In this case TLM JET allows you to load these options dynamically through AJAX.

 Configuration
 -------------